biopython/biopython/Doc/chapter_quick_start.rst

 additional examples.

-The next place to look for information about specific parsers and how to do cool things with them is in the Cookbook
-(Chapter :ref:`chapter:cookbook` of this Tutorial).
+The next place to look for information about specific parsers and how to do cool things with them is in the Cookbook (Chapter [chapter:cookbook] of this Tutorial).
 If you don’t find the information you are looking for, please consider helping out your poor overworked documentors and submitting a cookbook entry about it! (once you figure out how to do it, that is!)

-.. _sec:connecting-with-biological-databases:

 Connecting with biological databases
 ------------------------------------